 Non-economic compensation is difficult to quantify and can vary widely based on the severity of the injuries sustained in a motorcycle accident.
 A skilled motorbike crash lawyer in Johnstown could study a victim’s case and determine how much he or she could potentially recover in non-economic damages.

 In some cases, a judge may award additional punitive damages as a means of punishing the defendant for their actions.
 These damages may be available when the liable party acted in an egregious or reckless manner.

 Call a Johnstown Motorcycle Accident Attorney Today

 If you sustained injuries in a motorcycle accident, you could be facing serious physical and emotional pain, as well as new financial burdens.
 If your injuries are due to another person’s negligence, you have the right to hold them accountable for their actions.
-Call Marcus & Mack and schedule your first consultation with a Johnstown motorcycle accident lawyer today.
+Contact us at Marcus & Mack and schedule your first consultation with a Johnstown motorcycle accident lawyer today.